jleahred/procman/README.md

 If this program stops (due to an error, failure, or intentionally), it should not stop all "managed" services.

 Once restarted, it should continue monitoring and managing.

+### AIMS

+* Start and stop processes
+* Declarative and simple
+* No duplicate services
+* Start at the right time
+* The supervision process should not be critical
+* It should not be easy to stop services due to failure or confusion

 ## Examples of service configurations